FairgateLabs/rust-bitvmx-zk-proof/README.md

 `cargo run --release --bin verifier -- proof-as-input --journal 1,0,0,0 --seal snark-seal.json`

 # CUDA execution
-In order to use CUDA execution on a CUDA-enabled host, we need to activate `cuda` feature for `risc0-zkvm` dependency on the host.
+In order to use CUDA execution on a CUDA-enabled host, we need to:
+1. activate `cuda` feature for `risc0-zkvm` dependency on the host
+2. run the host with `RUSTFLAGS="-C target-cpu=native" cargo run...`

 Also, as a reference, [risc0_cuda_linux_setup.sh](risc0_cuda_linux_setup.sh) shows how to set up a CUDA-enabled Linux (Ubuntu) instance with Risc0 and CUDA drivers.
 Note that the script is not fully automated, it still requires some user confirmations on certain commands.